strang3nt/Telegraft/telegraft-raft-service/README.md

 means increasing timeout errors.

-A practical solution would be to add to the state itself some kind of collection keeping the client responses waiting to be applied: the actor could then check whether if any request can be applied before executing any commands.
+A practical solution would be to add to the state itself some kind of collection keeping the client responses waiting to be applied: the actor could then check whether if any request can be applied before executing any command.
 When requests can be applied step 4 of the process above can be applied.
-This is left to future developments.
+This is left for future developments.

 ### Timeouts